 This wetland is surrounded by the ring lake of Laguna Tragadero, which is drained by a mysterious geological sinkhole that has been worshiped and revered for thousands of years (tragadero means “sinkhole”) and is home to 2 endangered bird species, 4 rare species, and 11 additional species of water birds that can be

 Around the wetland are hillsides containing many medicinal plants, ancient pre-Incan terraces, and limestones containing fossils.
 In the four small villages around the wetland are adobe houses with red tile roofs where the locals live fairly traditional lives.
 Flamingos can also be observed October through February during their mating and nesting season.
 A few stay all year round, so you may see them March through September if you’re lucky.

 Shutuy Malca Remains

 The Incas considered Shutuy Malca a satellite community that would not bother them if they sacked the Xauxa center of Tunan Marca.
 As such, in Shutuy Malca you’ll find some of the best preserved circular Xauxa buildings that exist.
-Near the remains, you can also see part of the of the old Inca road as it winds its way to Ecuador (anyone feel like walking to Ecuador?), as well as ancient llama corrals and amazing views of the Yanamarca Valley.
+Near the remains, you can also see part of the old Inca road as it winds its way to Ecuador (does anyone feel like walking to Ecuador?), as well as ancient llama corrals and amazing views of the Yanamarca Valley.